-Guest blogging is one of the best strategies for marketing a new venture, business or product.
+Guest blogging is one of the best strategies for marketing new websites, businesses or products.
 Especially when your own audience is still small the chance to „borrow“ an audience from an already existing website or blog is invaluable.

 Here are 5 guest blogging examples and case studies for you to learn from.
-They show the variety of benefits you can get from guest posting and give you some tips on what to keep in mind to get something in return for all your invested time and effort.
+They show the variety of benefits you can get from guest posting – and there is much more to guest blogging than link building and search engine optimization.
+The examples will give you some tips and tactics on what to keep in mind to get some major benefits in return for all your invested time and effort – and it is not all about getting organic traffic.

 1. Buffer – Take your Business From Zero to 100k Customers